Continuous-wave quantum light control via engineered Rydberg-induced dephasing: Cavity

-The blockaded cooperativity for the probe branch due to a stored excitation in the control Rydberg state of the $k$-th atom is here introduced as $C_\mathrm{b,p}^k=\sum_{\substack{l=1\\l\neq k}}^NC_\mathrm{b1,p}^{k,l}$, being the cooperativity of the atoms included in the Rydberg blockaded sphere around the $k$-th atom.
-The single atom blockaded cooperativity of the $l$-th atom due to the $k$-th atom being excited in the Rydberg state of the control branch is given by $C_\mathrm{b1,p}^{k,l}=(|g_\mathrm{p}|^2/\kappa_\mathrm{p})/(\gamma_{e_\mathrm{p}}-i|\Omega_\mathrm{p}|^2/\mathcal{V}_{kl})$.
+The blockaded cooperativity for the probe branch due to a stored excitation in the control Rydberg state of the $k$th atom is here introduced as $C_\mathrm{b,p}^k=\sum_{\substack{l=1\\l\neq k}}^NC_\mathrm{b1,p}^{k,l}$, being the cooperativity of the atoms included in the Rydberg blockaded sphere around the $k$th atom.
+The single atom blockaded cooperativity of the $l$th atom due to the $k$th atom being excited in the Rydberg state of the control branch is given by $C_\mathrm{b1,p}^{k,l}=(|g_\mathrm{p}|^2/\kappa_\mathrm{p})/(\gamma_{e_\mathrm{p}}-i|\Omega_\mathrm{p}|^2/\mathcal{V}_{kl})$.
 For fully blockaded atoms $\mathcal{V}_{kl}\gg |\Omega_\mathrm{p}|^2/\gamma_{e_\mathrm{p}}$ this yields the standard expression for cooperativity of the probe branch $C_\mathrm{p}=|g_\mathrm{p}|^2N/(\gamma_{e_\mathrm{p}}\kappa_\mathrm{p})$, whereas outside the blockade regime $\mathcal{V}_{kl}\ll |\Omega_\mathrm{p}|^2/\gamma_{e_\mathrm{p}}$, the blockaded cooperativity is suppressed.
-At this point the main function of the SPT becomes evident: in the presence of a stored control excitation in the Rydberg state of the $k$-th atom $\ket{r_\mathrm{c}^k}$, the scattering properties of the probe are altered from the full reflection observed in Eq. (\ref{eq:ref}).
+At this point the main function of the SPT becomes evident: in the presence of a stored control excitation in the Rydberg state of the $k$th atom $\ket{r_\mathrm{c}^k}$, the scattering properties of the probe are altered from the full reflection observed in Eq. (\ref{eq:ref}).
 This is confirmed by using the input-output relation (\ref{eq:input_cp}), the solution for the shifted field (\ref{eq:da1}), and the mapping between the shifted and the initial operators (\ref{eq:da}).
 From these expressions the reflection coefficient on resonance is found to be

 depending on the atom where the control photon is stored.
 To gain some intuition about this coefficient, let us examine the reflection coefficient in the absence of the driving field $\Omega_\mathrm{p}$, which decouples $\ket{r_\mathrm{p}}$ from the rest of the system, effectively reducing the probe branch to a 2-level system.
 In this case, using the reflection coefficient in Eq. (\ref{eq:ref}) is $R_\mathrm{p}[\omega=0]=(1-C_\mathrm{p})/(1+C_\mathrm{p})$.
-In analogy, Eq. (\ref{eq:refk}) can be interpreted as being due to an effective sphere of two level system centered at the excited $k$-th atom with a radius equal to the Rydberg blockade radius.
+By analogy, Eq. (\ref{eq:refk}) can be interpreted as arising from an effective two-level system within a sphere centered at the excited $k$th atom with a radius equal to the Rydberg blockade radius.